 - Start a trial - Every Squarespace site begins with a 14-day free trial.
 Trials include full access to Squarespace features and are a great way to determine whether our platform meets your needs.

-- Choose a template - Our templates use demo content to show off key features, but every template is versatile and can create a beautiful site for a small business, portfolio, restaurant, wedding, and more.
+- Choose a version 7.0 template or create a custom template - Our templates use demo content to show off key features, but every template is versatile and can create a beautiful site for a small business, portfolio, restaurant, wedding, and more.
 You can switch templates at any time.

-- Add pages - Place Regular Pages and specialized pages, like Gallery and Blog Pages, in your navigation menu to create a structure for your site.
+- Add pages - Place Layout Pages and specialized pages, like Gallery and Blog Pages, in your navigation menu to create a structure for your site.

 - Upload content - Build your site by adding text to Text Blocks, uploading images, and moving content to create unique layouts.

-- Edit the style - Use the Style Editor to change fonts, colors, and other design options.
+- Edit the style - Use Site Styles to change fonts, colors, and other design options.

 Recreating a Wix site